-The ambulance provides free medical care to people in 10 rural areas, serving 38925 patients to date.
+The ambulance provides free medical care to people in 10 rural areas, serving 45,921 patients to date.
 Working with the Ministry of Health to deliver malaria and HIV testing and treatment, vaccinations, antenatal care, under 5’s care, family planning, and sexual health.
-We offer dental outreach programs which have served 2364 children in 1 week and aim to add this to the monthly outreach in 2021.
-In addition, we respond to emergency appeals, in 2020 providing COVID prevention posters, masks and additional PPE to communities and health officials.
+We offer dental outreach programs which have served 2364 children in 1 week with yearly dental outreach from October 2022.
+In addition, we respond to emergency appeals, cholera outbreaks, extreme weather, and providing COVID prevention posters, masks and additional PPE to communities and health officials.

 - 45,921 patients helped including 23,260 malaria tests and life saving treatments

 This life-saving ambulance was collectively raised over a series of walking and hiking challenges, by an amazing group of people from all over the UK and then shipped to Malawi.